dpaletti/dovado/README.md

 In this project an include directory is used but dovado does not currently support it thus we create a subfolder, name may be whatever, where to isolate the module we are interested in studying.
 This workaround is only possible if the module one wants to study works standalone without include directives.

     dovado --file-path <path to "cv32e40p/rtl/testing/cv32e40p_fifo.sv"> --board xc7k70tfbv676-1 --target-clock 100000 --parameters DEPTH --parameters DATA_WIDTH --clock-port clk_i --metrics 0 --metrics 1 --metrics 4 --metrics 9 space 2 4096 2 64 --power-of-2 y --power-of-2 y --disable-approximate

+<a id="raw22experiments"></a>

+# Advanced Experiments

+We combined Dovado with [Movado](https://github.com/DPaletti/movado) capabilities and run DSEs for different purposes and showcasing Movado approximation capabilities.
+We explore [**corundum**](https://ieeexplore.ieee.org/abstract/document/9114811) with the [corresponding section commands](#org9b66d30) .

+Then we explore the RISCV extensions of [**neorv32**](https://github.com/stnolting/neorv32), modelling the combination of such extensions with the following **custom metric**:

+    the code for custom metric @Francesco Peverelli

+and run with

+    the code for exact/approximate calls @Francesco Peverelli

+We then explore two DSA for Regular Expressions.
+We scale up [**TiReX**](https://ieeexplore.ieee.org/abstract/document/8425395) single core with its internal parallelism, but the project is not open-sourced, hence not replicable here.
+We then scale out [**CICERO**](https://dl.acm.org/doi/abs/10.1145/3476982) engines number according to the [corresponding examples section](#cicero) procedures.

 <a id="paper_ref"></a>
 # Associated Publication